-- Using the manual leveler, screw the leveler tube onto the leveler screw assembly (See Figure 3-3.)
-Initially leave approximately 3" of threads visible, further adjustment may be required.
+- Using the manual leveler, screw the 71" leveler tube onto the leveler screw assembly See Figure 3-2.
+Initially leave approximately 1" of threads visible, further adjustment may be required.
 Rotate the tube so that the zerk hole in the threaded end is pointing upward. - 2.
-Install the manual leveler handle assembly into the front end of the leveler tube and fasten with two 5/8-11 x 3-1/2 hex head cap screws and hex lock nuts.
-Insert a plastic wear flange bearing into the flat side of each leveler cross bracket.
-Slide the brackets over each side of the manual leveler cross and secure with washers and 5/16 x 2-1/2 spring slotted pins. - 3.
-Attach the leveler cross brackets to the top of the leveler L link using 3/4-10 x 3-1/2 hex head cap screws and hex lock nuts. - 4.
-Install a grease zerk in the threaded end of the leveler tube.
+Install the manual leveler handle assembly into the front end of the leveler tube and fasten with two 5/8 x 3-1/2 bolts and 5/8 lock nuts See Figure 3-5.
+Insert a flange bearing into the flat side of each leveler cross bracket.
+Slide the brackets over each side of the manual leveler cross and secure with 1N flat washers and 5/16 x 2-1/2 spring pins. - 3.
+Attach the leveler cross brackets to the top of the leveler L link using 3/4 x 3-1/2 bolts and 3/4 lock nuts. - Install a 1/4 zerk in the threaded end of the leveler tube.